 Why It Is Important To Keep Mice Out Of Your Home

 House mice spread harmful bacteria, parasitic worms, ticks, fleas, and other organisms.
 They leave their feces and urine in the places they explore, and they do a lot of damage with their constant chewing.
 One thing they chew on is wires.
 This can lead to a house fire.
-The best solution for the control of mice in Chandler is to contact Green Home Pest Control.
+The best solution for the mouse and rodent control in Chandler is to contact Green Home Pest Control.
 Reach out to us at the first sign of rodent activity in your home.
 We're here to help you with all your pest control needs.